discreet/captain/README.md

 ### Usage

-Once Captain is cloned into the root of the project and the Rake gem is installed run the `setup.rb` file in the `configure` directory to begin setup.
+Once Captain is cloned into the root of the project and the Rake gem is installed run the `setup` file in the `configure` directory to begin setup.
+Remember to add the `captain` and `hooks` directory to the `.gitignore` file.

-setup.rb prompts:
+Setup prompts:

 __Hook Prompt:__
 ```